dstackai/dstack.github.io/docs/set-up-own-runners.md

-# Set up own runners
+# Use own servers as runners

-## Install runner

-A runner is any machine which you'd like to use to run `dstack` workflows.
+A runner is a machine that can run `dstack` workflows.
 In order to use any machine as a runner, you have to launch the `dstack-runner` daemon on that machine.

-All machines that have the `dstack-runner` daemon running form a pool of runners.
+All machines that run the `dstack-runner` daemon form a pool of runners.

-When you later run workflows via the `dstack` CLI, these workflows are assigned to these runners.
+When you run workflows via the `dstack` CLI, these workflows are running on these runners.

 !!! info "Run runners locally"
-    If you don't plan to use remote machines, you can launch the `dstack-runner` daemon locally.
+    If you don't want to use remote machines, you can use your local machine as a runner.
+    All you need to do is to launch the `dstack-runner` daemon locally.

+## Install the daemon

 Here's how you can install the `dstack-runner` daemon: